mlrawlings/complain/README.md

 #### Options

 **`location`**: a string in the format `${filepath}:${line}:${column}` indicating where the deprecated function was called from.
 Setting this to `false` disables outputting the location and will only log the message once.
+**`locationIndex`**: a number indicating the distance (in stack frames) from the call to complain to use as the deprecated location.
+0 is the call to complain.
+By default, it is 1, which is typically the call to the deprecated function.

 ### complain.method()
 <sup>